silnrsi/smith/docs/sphinx/tutorial.rst

 		bld.env.MESSAGE = 'Hello, world!'
 		bld(rule='echo ${MESSAGE}', always=True)

-The bld object is an instance of :py:class:`waflib.Build.BuildContext`, its *env* attribute is an instance :py:class:`waflib.Config.ConfigSet`.
+The bld object is an instance of :py:class:`waflib.Build.BuildContext`, its *env* attribute is an instance :py:class:`waflib.ConfigSet.ConfigSet`.
 The values are set in this object to be shared/stored/loaded easily.
 Here is how to do the same thing by sharing data between the configuration and build::

 	def configure(cnf):